GrUSP/2021.vueday.it/README.md

 ```
 block_2:
   title: "Sponsorship options"
-  slogan: "You can sponsor RubyDay in several ways:"
+  slogan: "You can sponsor vueday in several ways:"
   subtitle_1: "Special events"
   content_1: "During the conference there are various moments for social aggregation between participants: coffee breaks, lunch, social night, speaker's dinners and pre-dinner aperitifs.
 Please get in touch with us to arrange the options that best suits your needs, or to share a brilliant sponsoring idea."
   subtitle_2: "Full packages"